AGSCourse/AGSC_2025/module_6/meta_analysis_manual_day9_am.md

 - Pure chance fluctuations

-Heterogeneity can be scientifically informative (e.g. pointing to gene--environment interaction), but it also limits how widely a summary effect can be generalized.
+Heterogeneity can be scientifically informative (e.g. pointing to gene-environment interaction), but it also limits how widely a summary effect can be generalized.

 ## Fixed-effect vs random-effects meta-analysis <a name="fere-meta"></a>